filecoin-project/filecoin-docs/docs/mine/spacerace.md

 #### How do I demonstrate a sector upgrade?

-To be eligible for Space Race rewards, you will will need to demonstrate they they can execute _one_ sector upgrade per miner.
+To be eligible for Space Race rewards, you will need to demonstrate at least _one_ sector upgrade per miner.

 * Run `lotus-miner sectors list`.
 * From the results, find a CommittedCapacity sector.
 It will look like this: `1: Proving sSet: YES active: YES tktH: XXXX seedH: YYYY deals: [0]`.
 In this case, `1` represents the sector number.
 * Use that sector number to run `./lotus-miner sectors mark-for-upgrade $SECTOR_NUMBER`.

 There is no immediate feedback that `mark-for-upgrade` has succeeded or failed.
-However, within 24 hours, the `active: YES` should change. and this result will be visible on the calibration/competition Dashboard.
+However, within 24 hours, the `active: YES` should change to `active: NO`.
+This result will also be visible on the calibration/competition Dashboard.

 ## Additional notes